Summary

 The fabricated 1 to 16 variable power divider is shown in Fig. 5.
 Fabrication was carried out on a FR-408 substrate with the following properties: and tan(δ) = 0.0125 at 10 GHz.
 The thickness of the substrate upon which the circuitry is placed is 0.2 mm (8 mil), however for rigidity, it is mounted on a thicker FR408 substrate.
 The height of the entire stack now stands at 0.9144 mm (36 mil).

-The single-frequency (10 GHz) measured performance of the 1 to 16 variable power divider for ports 1 and 2 is presented in Table 3.
-As can be seen from these tables, the dynamic range for S21 is around 80 dB.
+The single-frequency (10 GHz) measured performance of the 1 to 16 variable power divider for ports 1, 2, and 12 is presented in Tables 17-18.
+As can be seen from these tables, the dynamic range for S21 is around 80 dB, while

 Voltage (V) | Dynamic range (dB) | Max. power = -10.35 dB | ||